 - If you return to your 'Author Centre' you will notice that your newly submitted manuscript can be found in the 'Submitted Manuscripts' area.
 Among the information listed there, the 'Processing Status' section provides information on the status of your manuscript as it moves through the review process.

 SUBMITTING A REVISED MANUSCRIPT

-- Logon to the Online Submission Website as before and, in the 'Author Center', click on 'Manuscripts with Decisions'.
-You will then see the title of any manuscripts you submitted that have decisions.
-If the decision requires submission of a revised paper, click on “create a revision.”
-You will reach the revision submission procedure.
+- Logon to the online submission web site as before and, in the 'Author Centre', click on 'Manuscripts to be Revised'.
+You will then see the title of any manuscripts you submitted that are under revision.